- TABLE OF CONTENTS

 After saving the partner credentials in the previous step, a new button will appear at the top of the screen labelled Permissions

-You can choose to enable the ability to process payments by POS and/or credit card, via the payment gateway.
-Also, you can choose to enable Account Payment for the partner.
+You can enable the ability to process payments by POS and/or credit card, via the payment gateway.
+You can also choose to enable Account Receivable Payments for the partner.
 This enables them to charge the customer for the booking, using their own payment method and then owe that to your business on an accounts receivable basis.
-For example, if an item is $50 and has a 20% commission on it, your Commission Report will show as -$40 (owing) to you.
+This feature is Checkfront also includes a field to collect a third-party voucher code.

 You also have the option to restrict certain categories from booking on a per partner basis.